KxSystems/docs/docs/license/azure.md

     affiliates, employees, officers, directors, customers, agents,
     distributors, resellers, or vendors.

-5.  **General.** This is the only Agreement between User and Kx relating to User’s access to the Kdb+ Software.
+5.  **General.** This is the only Agreement between User and KX relating to User’s access to the Kdb+ Software.
 The parties to this Agreement are independent contractors.
 The parties to this Agreement do not intend that any term of this Agreement will be enforceable by any third party or person who is not a party to this Agreement.
-For the avoidance of doubt this Agreement is between you and Kx and is entirely separate to any terms you may have agreed to within Azure or Azure Marketplace.
+For the avoidance of doubt this Agreement is between you and KX and is entirely separate to any terms you may have agreed to within Azure or Azure Marketplace.
 This Agreement shall be governed by California law, except as to copyright matters covered by Federal law.
 This Agreement is deemed entered